-We are developing environmentally friendly logistics processes.
-As part of this, we optimized container loading, capacity utilization of the trucks used to transport our products, and transport routes.
+As part of our efforts to introduce more environmentally-friendly logistics processes, we have optimized container loading, truck capacity utilization, and transport routes.
 We have built a tool to measure our Europe-wide CO2 emissions from transport, which has been in use since 2009.
 In addition, we began measuring emissions in our European warehouses in 2011.
-Beiersdorf is also a member of the "Green Freight Europe" initiative, which is an association of European industrial and transport companies that seeks to establish a European standard for measuring, analyzing and managing CO2 emissions from road traffic.
-They provide a platform for verifying and reporting CO2 emissions and work to support cooperative efforts between transport companies and manufacturers, for example by promoting best practice sharing or a uniform monitoring process.
+We are also a member of the "Green Freight Europe" initiative, which is an association of European industrial and transport companies that seeks to establish a European standard for measuring, analyzing and managing CO2 emissions from road traffic.
+This initiative provides a platform for verifying and reporting CO2 emissions and promotes best practice sharing and a uniform monitoring process.